Lapin0t/phd-manuscript/main/03_substitution.typ

 In particular, this entails that $ctx.rcatl$ and $ctx.rcatr$ are both injective and have disjoint images.
 In fact, assuming an abstract scope structure
-$ctx.scope_S th T$, the category $ctx.ctxcat_S$ whose objects are elements of
-$S$ and whose morphisms are given by renamings, has an initial object $ctx.emp$ and a coproduct structure given by $ctx.cat$.
+$ctx.scope_S th T$, the category $ctx.ctxcat_S$ has an initial object $ctx.emp$ and a coproduct structure given by $ctx.cat$.

-Before moving on to the theory of scoped-and-typed families and substitution monoids, we will reap the benefits of this new abstraction and conclude with some useful instances of abstract scopes.
+Before moving on to the theory of scoped-and-typed families and substitution monoids, let us reap the benefits of this new abstraction and conclude with some useful instances of abstract scopes.

 === Instances

 *Concrete Scopes* #sym.space.quad Lists and #nm[De Bruijn] indices are the obvious first instance, which we call _concrete scopes_.
-Concatenation is computed by induction on the second right-hand context:
+Concatenation is computed by induction on the second (=right-hand) context:

 $ & ar ctx.catc ar cl ctx.ctxc th T -> ctx.ctxc th T -> ctx.ctxc th T $
 #v(-0.5em)
 $ & Gamma ctx.catc ctx.nilc & := & Gamma \
   & Gamma ctx.catc (Delta ctx.conc alpha) & := & (Gamma ctx.catc Delta) ctx.conc alpha $

-I will not provide the full instantiation of the scope structure, suffice to say that statements about concatenations are proven by induction on the second context argument.
+I will not provide the full instantiation of the scope structure, suffice it to say that statements about concatenation are proven by induction on the second context argument.
 Notably, proving the subsingleton property of the fibers of the coproduct injections ($ctx.vcatirr$) requires the use of #nm[Streicher]'s axiom K.

+#tom[J'imagine que dans des cadres incompatibles avec l'axiome K, genre HoTT, on
+demanderait que $S$ soit un hset, non?]

 #definition[Concrete Scopes][
   Given $T cl base.Set$, _concrete scopes_ $ctx.ctxc th T$ have an abstract